Ashwath-Shetty/Fraudulent-Transaction-detection/README.md

 8. Various ML Modelling and preprocessing techniques.
 9. streamlit cloud for deployment
 ## Future improvement
-<br>improve the UI for APP and cover more edge cases and error handling.
+<br><li>improve the UI for APP and cover more edge cases and error handling.
 <br>improved hyper parameter optimization using gridsearchcv
 <br>Stacking and Ensembling.